 The first consultation and any further sessions will be 50 minutes.
 The first session is an opportunity for us to see how we might work together.
 When we have agreed to pursue therapy, we will continue to assess your needs and an appropriate time for us to end.

 How much does it cost?

 At our first session you will get an idea of what working with me is like.
-My fee is £70 per fifty minute session.
+My fee is £80 per fifty minute session.
+This reflects my years of experience and level of training as a Senior Accredited member of the BACP as well as being accredited in EMDR.
+It is important to your therapist is experience so you may want to ask them how long they have been qualified as a psychotherapist to ensure that you are in safe hands.
 If you are unwaged on on a low income some concessions are available.
 Please do ask.

 How long will it take?